-Danne then cited data from the SWEET project, an international cross-sectional diabetes registry focused on the effects of treatment in children with T1D.
+Danne then cited data from the SWEET project, an international cross-sectional diabetes registry focused on the effects of treatment in children with type 1 diabetes (T1D).
 The project involves 22 centers, and he presented data from 2008 to 2018.

-Through charts Danne demonstrated that as technology use — particularly CGM use —went up, so so did the percentage of people with an A1C under 7%.
-One finding was that that CGM use went from just ~5% use to ~50% adoption in a span of 4 years (2015-2018).
+Through charts Danne demonstrated that as technology use—particularly CGM use—went up, so did the percentage of people with an A1C under 7%.
+One finding was that that CGM use went from just ~5% use to ~50% adoption in a span of four years (2015-2018).
 With increased CGM adoption, TIR becomes a more realistic goal for more people living with diabetes.
 Important to note that CGM adoption in diabetes centers is surely higher and increased at a more rapid rate than is feasible for wide scale adoption.

 After making the case that TIR as a metric was indeed possible as CGM use went up, he laid out the numerous advantages of TIR when compared directly with A1C:

-- TIR can compare any period of time, A1C can only compare a 2-3 month period
+- TIR can compare any period of time, A1C can only compare a two to three month period.

 Danne also critically pointed out the importance of TIR and remote monitoring during the current COVID-19 Pandemic.
 It is not recommended that people with diabetes get blood drawn in a lab for routine checkups at this time, but it is possible and preferable for them to upload their data remotely from the safety of their home.
 He concluded by stating that since Time in Range allows children and parents to play a bigger and more timely role in the shared decision-making, TIR should be the primary metric for pediatric care.